pweingardt/KSPMissionController/missions.md

     same repeatable mission with the same vessel more than once.
 * inOrder: if true, the mission goals have to be finished in the defined order (default: true)
 * vesselIndependent: if true, it does not matter with which vessel the mission goal has been finished. (default: false)
+* packageOrder: the number of this mission.
+Used to sort the missions. (default: 0, ignored)

 A mission has one or multiple mission goals.
 After you have finished the mission, you get the reward.